VictorCorral/Buddy-iOS-SDK/README.md

 # Buddy iOS SDK
 These release notes are for the Buddy Platform iOS SDK.

 Please refer to [buddyplatform.com/docs](http://buddyplatform.com/docs) for more details on the iOS SDK.

 ## Introduction

-Buddy enables developers to build engaging, cloud-connected apps without having to write, test, manage or scale server-side code or infrastructure.
-We noticed that most mobile app developers end up writing the same code over and over again: user management, photo management, geolocation checkins, metadata, and more.
+We realized most app developers end up writing the same code over and over again: user management, photo management, geolocation, check-ins, metadata, and other basic features.
+Buddy enables developers to build cloud-connected apps without having to write, test, manage or scale server-side code and infrastructure.

-Buddy's easy-to-use, scenario-focused APIs let you spend more time building your app, and less time worrying about backend infrastructure.
+Buddy's easy-to-use, scenario-focused APIs let you spend more time building your app and less time worrying about backend infrastructure.

-This SDK is a thin wrapper over the Buddy REST interfaces, but takes care of the hard parts for you:
+This SDK is a thin wrapper over the Buddy REST API that takes care of the hard parts for you:

 * Building and formatting requests
 * Managing authentication
 * Parsing responses
 * Loading and saving credentials

-What's left is simply making basic calls to the Buddy REST APIs.

-## Features

-For developers the Buddy Platform offers turnkey support for features like the following:

-* *User Accounts* - create, delete, authenticate users.
-* *Photos* - add photos, search photos, share photos with other users.
-* *Geolocation* - check in, search for places, list past checkins.
-* *Push Notifications* - easily send push notifications to iOS, Android, or Microsoft devices.
-* *Messaging* - send messages to other users, create message groups.
-* *User Lists* - set up relationships between users.
-* *Game Scores, Metadata, and Boards* - keep track of game scores and states for individual users as well as across users.
-* *And more* - check out the rest of the offering at [buddy.com](http://buddy.com)
+The remainder of the Buddy API is easily accessible via standard REST API calls.

 ## Getting Started